-WCJC New Student Orientation is offered by your WCJC campus staff to help new WCJC students be as successful as possible at college.
+WCJC Mandatory New Student Orientation is offered by your WCJC campus staff to help new students be as successful as possible at college.
 Our goal is to answer your questions, put your fears to rest and help you get started on the right foot.
-We know that students that attend our orientation programs have a greater level of academic success and continue in college in greater numbers than those students that donít attend.
-Students
+We know that students who attend our orientation programs have a greater level of academic success and continue in college in greater numbers than those students that dont attend.

 - Building your plan to reach your academic goal.

 - Learning how to select the right classes to reach your goal.